EllaNk/SQL-Task-5/README.md

 1. Join two tables (Employee_info tabel and Employee_salary table) to get the name and salary at one display
-2. Calculate the average salary from the Employee_salary table Calculate the average profit yearly increment Calculate the sum of yearly increments
+2. Calculate the average salary from the Employee_salary table
+3. Sum the total salary of all the employee from the employee_salary table Calculate the average profit yearly increment Calculate the sum of yearly increments
 Show names, emails, and Pincodes where the pin code is greater than 410000 and displays them in descending order.